AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

     }
 }
 ```
-See this code running live [here](), and have fun clicking aroung on it!
+See this code running live [here](), and have fun clicking around on it!

 Most event handlers you'll encounter have a standard set of properties and functions (methods) available on the event object; see the [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) object reference for a full list.
-Some more advanced handlers, however, add specialist properties contaiining extra data that they need to function.
+Some more advanced handlers, however, add specialist properties containing extra data that they need to function.
 The [Media Recorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API), for example, has a `dataavailable` event, which fires when some audio or video has been recorded and is available for doing something with (for example, saving it, or playing it back).
 The corresponding [`ondataavailable`](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/ondataavailable) handler's event object has a `data` property available containing the recorded audio or video data to allow you to access it and do something with it.

 ### Preventing default behavior